The 1 Side Effect Of Sesame Seeds You Must Know About Today

 Even pregnant and breastfeeding women must stay away from the seeds as there is not enough information if they are safe during this period.

 Sesame seeds are a great source of vitamins, minerals, and antioxidants for those who are not allergic to them.
-To others, it may cause a great deal of pain and a trip to the hospital if they are allergic.
-To understand the symptoms and how to avoid an allergic reaction, check out the infographic below to know more.
+To others, they may cause a great deal of pain and a trip to the hospital.
+Check out the infographic below to understand the symptoms of sesame seed allergy and how to possibly avoid it.

 side effect of sesame seeds (infographic)